-The Company's lease liabilities amounted to \$\mathbb{P}518.4\$ million and \$\mathbb{P}524.5\$ million as at December 31, 2024 and 2023, respectively (Note 35).
+The Company's lease liabilities amounted to P518.4 million and P524.5 million as at December 31, 2024 and 2023, respectively (Note 35).

 • Determining the Significant Financing Component from revenue from real estate sales.
 The Group's revenue from real estate sales provides various payment schemes which are usually different from the progress of the transfer of goods and services through POC.
 As such, the Group concluded that a significant financing component exists.
-In adjusting the promised amount of consideration for a significant financing component, the Group uses the discount rate that would be reflected in a separate financing transaction between the entity and its customer at contract inception.
+In adjusting the promised amount of consideration for a significant financing transaction between the entity and its customer at contract inception.
 That rate would reflect the credit characteristics of the party receiving financing in the contract, as well as any collateral or security provided by the customer or the entity, including assets transferred in the contract.
 The Group determines that rate by identifying the rate that discounts the nominal amount of the promised consideration to the price that the customer would pay in cash for the goods or services when (or as) they transfer to the customer.